Robinpig/Note/CS/DB/Redis/Redis.md

 [Redis](https://redis.io)

-`Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
-Redis provides data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes, and streams.
-Redis has built-in replication, Lua scripting, LRU eviction, transactions, and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.`
+Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
+Redis provides data structures such as **strings, hashes, lists, sets, sorted sets** with **range queries, bitmaps, hyperloglogs, geospatial indexes, and streams**.
+Redis has **built-in replication, Lua scripting, LRU eviction, transactions, and different levels of on-disk persistence,** and provides **high availability via Redis Sentinel** and **automatic partitioning with Redis Cluster**.

 ## Install